benjypng/logseq-todoist-plugin/README.md

 4. To stop the automated sync, use `Stop Todoist Sync Crobjob`.
 5. Navigate to the page defined in (1), and start adding in tasks there.
 6. For now, only task status (Todo, Done) is supported.
 Other task properties are not supported.

-## Preferences
-1. Go to https://developer.todoist.com/appconsole.html and create an App.
-You will need to create an App (give it any name you like), and you will be able to obtain a **test token**.
-Note down the test token as this is the API Token that you will need in Step 3.
-2. In the plugin settings, enter your API token that you obtained in Step 1 as well.

 ## ☕️ Support
 If you enjoy this plugin, please consider supporting the development!